 - A Implementing expanded dual-line systems for County operated wastewater facilities in an economically and environmentally sound manner; - B Requiring new development to install dual-line systems lines at the time of development where reuse programs are programmed or exist.
-This includes the identification of service areas where reuse may be applied and development of a phased implementation program; - C Implementing existing sewer agreement takeback provisions; - D Mechanisms to transport and dispose of reuse water within the most effective recharge areas; - E Incentives for encouraging reuse systems; and - F Determining when reuse programs may be appropriate.
+This includes the identification of service areas where reuse may be applied and development of a phased implementation program; - C Implementing existing sewer agreement takeback provisions; - D Mechanisms to transport and dispose of reuse water within the most effective recharge areas;

+- E Incentives for encouraging reuse systems; and - F Determining when reuse programs may be appropriate.

-Policy CON 1.12 Florida-friendly/Waterwise Landscaping Regulation
+Policy CON 1.10 Florida-Friendly/Waterwise Landscaping Regulation

-The County shall continue to promote the use of Florida-friendly/Waterwise landscaping irrigation techniques through updates and evaluations of County landscape regulations, which, as of 2008, set standards for the use of native and drought tolerant species, removal of exotics, vegetative clearing, and efficient irrigation to maximize conservation of water resources.
-The evaluation process during 2009 considered the existing arbor and landscaping requirements of the Land Development Code with special attention given to the Florida Department of Environmental Protection's prohibited plant list and the Florida Exotic Pest Plant Council's Category 1 and 2 lists, and shall evaluate changes to landscape regulations for nonresidential uses to encourage greater use of Floridafriendly/Waterwise plant materials.
+The County shall continue to promote the use of Florida-Friendly/Waterwise landscaping irrigation techniques through updates and evaluations of County landscape regulations, which set standards for the use of native and drought tolerant species, removal of exotics, vegetative clearing, and efficient irrigation to maximize conservation of water resources.
+The updated arbor ordinance, adopted in 2023, requires all new landscaping material to be from the Florida-Friendly Landscaping Guide and/or be a native species.

-Policy CON 1.13 Safe Withdrawal Rates
+Policy CON 1.11 Safe Withdrawal Rates